Austin-Wise/capstone-project-Austin-Wise/docs/ProjectProposal.md

 ## <a name="eight"></a>8.
 Competition

 ### Flipboard
+Flipboard allows users to select categories they wish to subscribe to on initial setup.
+Allowing the user to view a customized feed _along with_ an "Explore More" option, they have the ability to add or remove topics from their feed.

+Flipboard allows users to exchange generalized topics rather than company-specific news.
+Additionally, the application does not provide a sentiment analysis, bookmarks, nor company information and valuations.

 ### (Apple) News

+Found on all Apple computer products, (Apple) News is much like an RSS feed that provides categories by topic, category, and channel - allowing the user to filter topics on "NASDAQ" or "The Economist".
+The platform also provides a clear-set view of who published the article and when.
+This application in combination with (Apple) Finance allows for a more wholesome experience closely resembling what **Ticker Tape** is driven towards, providing both company news and value.
+However, these are two applications that require multiple steps to visit either area.
+Additionally, (Apple) news does not provide sentiment analysis.

 ### Feedly
+Feedly is an RSS Feed that allows users to create content categories and further sub-categorize topics of interest.
+It allows for bookmarked articles as well as sharing collections with other users.

+Though this application does provide an easy-to-navigate user interface, it does not provide generalized company information, valuation, or sentiment analysis.

 ### Facebook

+Facebook has long been a popular platform for keeping up-to-date with news and social circles.
+Though it automatically customizes advertisements and suggestions by use of content algorithms, these complex solutions have brought trouble to the platform and it's users.
+Misguided information and lack of trust make Facebook a poor choice for seeking current events.

+It is not to be ignored, however, that users continue to utilize Facebook for current events because of its convenience and ease-of-use.

+Depending on what is published by companies, general information _may be_ available.
+Stock information and sentiment analysis are not provided.

 ### T.D.Ameritrade
+The only finance-specific application on the competition list, T.D.
+Ameritrade, is similar in scope to others mentioned in Section [ Section Five: Problem Statement](#five) - as Brokerage Firms.
+Applications found within this list provide the user the ability to both conduct research and trade.
+The size of the applications, however, create confusion - and tooling often utilizes jargon rarely understood by novice users.

+This application lacks navigability - which **Ticker Tape** aims to address.

 ## <a name="nine"></a>9.
 Key Features